Photo Credit: From The Hip Photo

 The first thing that you do after you get engaged is tell all your family and friends, the second thing you should do is figure out how much you want to spend on your wedding.
-According to The Knot, an average Colorado wedding cost is a little over $31,000!
+According to The Knot, an average Colorado wedding cost is $30,000!
 Keep in mind that, that average includes the downtown Denver weddings, the Colorado State Park weddings, the Vail resort weddings and everything in between.
 So we did some research using some of our favorite vendors and found out how much is realistic for the true cost of a Colorado wedding.
 This is just a guide and these are averages, but it may help you see where you can save and where you want to spend a little more, and of course, we have provided some tips along the way!

 Here are some realistic numbers to consider based on a 100 person wedding.
 Beside each investment item are some tips to consider for each one.